adrienkohlbecker/traefik-auth-cloudflare/README.md

 ## Description

-`traefik-auth-cloudflare` is designed to be a forward auth server for [traefik](traehttps://github.com/containous/traefik/fik) and [Cloudflare Access](https://www.cloudflare.com/products/cloudflare-access/).
+`traefik-auth-cloudflare` is designed to be a forward auth server for [traefik](https://github.com/containous/traefik) and [Cloudflare Access](https://www.cloudflare.com/products/cloudflare-access/).

 When forwarding a user's request to your application, Cloudflare Access will include a signed JWT as a HTTP header.
-This JWT needs to be authenticated to ensure the request has been signed by Cloudflare and has gone through their authentication.
+This JWT needs to be authenticated to ensure the request has been signed by Cloudflare and has gone through their servers.

 Documentation on how to validate the JWT can be found here https://developers.cloudflare.com/access/setting-up-access/validate-jwt-tokens/.

-Using this service, you can configure your `traefik` instance to correctly authenticate cloudflare requests, and you can serve multiple authenticated applications from a single instance.
+Using `traefik-auth-cloudflare`, you can configure your `traefik` instance to correctly authenticate cloudflare requests, and you can serve multiple authenticated applications from a single instance.

 ## Example